Japan

 Physical Activity • This is a physically active summer travel program.
 You can expect to ride local and intercity trains, walk the neon-lit streets of Tokyo while working on projects, try taiko drumming, and do other fun activities over the course of the trip that may be new and unique.
 You do not need to be at peak fitness to participate, but it is important that you have a desire to be physically active, are comfortable walking moderate to long distances, and that you are excited about trying all activities.

-Accommodations • The group stays at Western-style hotels for a majority of the program, and for several nights you may stay in a yado, a traditional hotel with tatami floors and futon mattresses.
+Accommodations • The group stays at Western-style hotels for a majority of the program, but one stop you’ll stay on tatami floors and futon mattresses.

 Climate • Japan has a very dynamic climate, with significant changes by season and region.
 Summers in Japan are typically hot and humid, with temperatures ranging from 70–90°F (21–32°C), with heat especially noted in Tokyo, Kyoto, and other metropolitan areas.